boschglobal/license-policy-demo/policy_example.md

 This may be third-party proprietary software offered under a direct commercial license between supplier and customer.
 Further fact-finding by the project will be necessary to determine the code's license status and function, if any.

-1. **First check for false positives.** The scanner could erroneously label the package or file with the wrong license.
+1. **First, check for false positives.** The scanner could erroneously label the package or file with the wrong license.
 2. **If it is not a false positive:**
    - Check whether you already have the license.
 3. **If it is an unknown commercial license:**
-   - Ask OSO/Double Open to investigate the license status.
+   - Ask OSO/Compliance Service Provider to investigate the license status.
 4. **Consider acquiring a license:**
    - If a license is acquired, create an ORT resolution in the project's `.yml` file using the reason `LICENSE_ACQUIRED` with a relevant comment.
 5. **If the issue remains after investigation:**